-Our analysis is motivated by a hypothesis covering three primary areas.
+Our analysis is motivated by a hypothesis covering four primary areas.
 First, as media capacities and costs have changed, the tertiary storage use case has seen increased use of hard drives.
 Second, with the broadening variety of archival use cases, "write-once" does not accurately describe modification behavior in all long-term data stores.
 Third, it is similarly not accurate to characterize all long-term storage as "read-maybe".
+Fourth, when looking at system wide record retrieval patterns, locality and "hot-spots" are limited.

-We begin by comparing the scientific sketch of the tertiary storage archive at LANL to the archive Miller and Katz describe at NCAR, since theirs was the most recent study of a large-for the time-tertiary storage system.
+We begin by comparing the SCIENTIFIC sketch of the tertiary storage archive at LANL to the archive Miller and Katz [1993] describe at NCAR, since theirs was the most recent study of a large-for the time-tertiary storage system.
 Following that, we examine update behavior in modern content preservation systems.
-Finally, we analyze accesses to complete our investigation into the validity of the "write-once, read-maybe" assumption [15, 37, 43].
+Finally, we analyze retrievals to examine system wide and user-session access locality and complete our investigation into the validity of the "write-once, read-maybe" assumption [Damoulakis 2007; Storer et al. 2008; Wildani et al. 2009].